VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 ## Extreme event analysis

-`lakevic-eea-scripts` contains the analysis scripts used in the attribution study.
+`lakevic-eea-analysis` contains the analysis scripts used in the attribution study.

 Scripts are divided into sections which correspond to the different sections of the analysis in the paper: 0 preprocessing, 1 analysis of observational precipitation data, 2 lake levels analysis and interpolation, 3 event definition, 4 evaluation of the WBM, 5 analysis of WB drivers, 6 GCM evaluation, 7 statistical fits for attribution and synthesis.